chukhanhhoang/SoftRoboticSetupFesto/software/src/Raspberry Pi/README.txt

 The Port is the port that TCP/IP uses (must be the same here and MATLAB/Simulink)

 The "datasize" variable must be 2*(No. of VEAB boards)

+The workflow is as following:

+To performm an experiment:
+0. Plug in the Pi and the power supply
+1. Connect to the pi: In cmd, type ssh pi@IPaddress, enter password
+2. Enter the directory where the code is located, for example: cd SoRo
+3. Run the python file using the command above
+4. Run the Simulink/Matlab file

+After experiments:
+1. Turn off the Pi: sudo poweroff
+2. Unplug all the power supplies